All Episodes

 Well, that's Texas.

-Well, then they're the only one talking about it.
+They're the only one talking about it.

 Then let it be Texas.

-And by the way, Texas is in the best economic shape of any state in the country in terms of job losses and uh budget deficits and so forth.
+And by the way, Texas is in the best economic shape of any state in the country in terms of job losses and budget deficits and so forth.

-Well, in my mind, Rush, uh, we've separated into a country of uh host organism and parasites, and we don't need them.
+Well, in my mind, Rush, we've separated into a country of host organism and parasites.

-We don't need the left rush, but they need us because without us, they're broke.
+We don't need the left, Rush, but they need us because without us, they're broke.

-And eventually America would call it.
+And eventually America would be able to get it.

-We've got to face reality here, uh Edgar.
+We've got to face reality here, Edgar.

-Nobody's gonna secede from anything.
+Nobody's going to secede from anything.

 I want to focus on something that you said that you just glanced over.